The challenge of explaining the results of the study of Non-HIV Transmission of the Partner Study. To read through and reflect long ...

 The movement 'Undetectable = Not Infective' Been built for a long time.
 You'll hear more about it from the Prevention Access Campaign and my POZ blog.
 It is a profound mental, cultural and social change to recognize that people with HIV who are undetectable can have sex with people without HIV without transmitting the virus.

 Getting to that point means associating 35 years of deeply entrenched fears against HIV and people who have HIV and challenge the old and unproven assumption that condoms are always needed to prevent HIV transmission.
 And the stigma of political premises and practices of influence even within the field of HIV prevention.

 There is also the fear of being the first.
-At this point, only the Terrence Higgins Trust UK said "Undetectable = Non-infectious" or "negligible risk."
-None of the major journals on HIV and federal public health agencies in the United States are even close to saying so.
-There is a much greater comfort level in remaining cautious and risk averse, and indicate that there is a lower risk but there is still a risk.
+At this point, only the UK Terrence Higgins Trust said "Undetectable = Non-infectious" or "negligible risk."
+None of the major journals about HIV and federal public health agencies in the United States are even close to saying so.
+There is a much greater comfort level in remaining cautious and risk averse, and indicate that there is a lower risk, but there is still a risk.
 So, in a sense, people with HIV are still a grenade, smaller, but still a grenade.
-And, therefore, the disinformation and stigma of HIV continue!
+And, therefore, the misinformation and stigma of HIV continue!

-Editor's Note: The Stigma exists because it was planted by scientists as the principle, a disease of people "Reprochável behavior" and opportunistic religious, who said it was the "Wrath of God" ...
+Editor's Note: The Stigma exists because it was planted by scientists as the principle, a disease of people "Reprochável behavior" and by religious opportunists, who said it was the "Wrath of God" ...

 As long as these messages are not undone, and the print, television or radio media here in Brazil do not seem interested in doing this, with the honorable exception of MTV, this stigma will not disappear!
 A little further down comes an affirmation that treatment is also prevention.
 But in this case, I ask, How much money will you get out of it?
 Would all people have access to this?
 Who would pay?
 And who could not tolerate the remedies organically?
 What a Damn Hell !?